itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

 Where :math:`I` is an identity matrix (:math:`I \in \Bbb R^{n\times n}`), :math:`n` is a number of features in the input vector and :math:`m` is a number of input patterns inside the matrix :math:`X`.
 Ofcourse you must remove all values on the diagonal and in math term it's better to show with the difference between weight and identity.
-In practice it's not very good to store a big identity matrix (if dimmention is really big) just to set up zeros on the diagonal.
-Usualy linear algebra libraries give you a possibility set up diagonal without creation of any new matrix and this solution would be more efficient.
+In practice it's not very good store a big identity matrix (if dimention is really big) just to set up zeros on the diagonal.
+Usualy linear algebra libraries give you a possibility to set up diagonal without additional matrix and this solution would be more efficient.
+For example in NumPy library it's a `numpy.fill_diagonal <http://docs.scipy.org/doc/numpy/reference/generated/numpy.fill_diagonal.html>`_ function

 Recovery from memory
 ~~~~~~~~~~~~~~~~~~~~